|Last Quarterly Update:||3/27/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Nonprofit institutions include grantmaking foundations, giving services, advocacy groups, civic clubs, and social organizations.
-Major institutions include AARP, the American Cancer Society, the American Heart Association, the Ford Foundation, and Goodwill Industries (all based in the US), as well as BRAC (Bangladesh), the International Federation of Red Cross and Red Crescent Societies (Switzerland), and The National Trust and Oxfam GB (UK).
+Institutions in this industry include grantmaking foundations, giving services, advocacy groups, civic clubs, and social organizations.
+Major institutions include AARP, the American Cancer Society, the Nature Conservancy, and the Pew Charitable Trusts (all based in the US), as well as BRAC (Bangladesh), the International Federation of Red Cross and Red Crescent Societies (Switzerland), and The National Trust and Oxfam GB (UK).

 Although technically distinct, the terms "nonprofit," "tax-exempt," and "charitable" are often used interchangeably.
 Nonprofits are sometimes referred to as "501(c)" entities, after the section of the US Internal Revenue Code that defines their tax status.

 Similarly structured groups with different missions are covered in the Membership Organizations industry profile.
-Some organizations that operate as nonprofit entities, such as colleges and universities, hospitals, and religious organizations, are covered in separate industry profiles.
+Some organizations that operate as nonprofit entities, such as colleges and universities, hospitals, and religious organizations, are covered in other industry profiles.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options